imagineon/ViewConfigurator/Readme.md

 }
 ```

-With this Libary we want to archive an even higher level of Swiftiness.
+With this libary we want to achieve an even higher level of 'swiftiness'.

-With Configurator our example looks like this:
+With Configurator our example now looks like this:

 ```swift